-22. What, in your opinion, are the most common difficulties faced by employers in your jurisdiction when terminating employment and how do you consider employers can mitigate these?
+23. What, in your opinion, are the most common difficulties faced by employers in your jurisdiction when terminating employment and how do you consider employers can mitigate these?

 The termination of an employment agreement is oftentimes considered as a heavily regulated and costly procedure (written termination, severance payment, administrative notifications).
 Furthermore, if a dismissal is deemed as null and void the consequences, although mitigated in comparison to the past, are still adverse for the employee, and the respective additional cost may be high.
-Thus, in our opinion, an employer may can mitigate such consequences by proactively planning a termination, observing the formalities stipulated by law as well as by concluding a private agreement with the employee, under which the latter will be acknowledging the validity of their dismissal and waiving their right to challenge it.
+Thus, in our opinion, an employer could possibly mitigate such consequences by proactively planning a termination, observing the formalities stipulated by law, as well as by concluding a private agreement with the employee, under which the latter will acknowledge the validity of their dismissal and waive their right to challenge it.

-23. Are any legal changes planned that are likely to impact the way employers in your jurisdiction approach termination of employment?
+24. Are any legal changes planned that are likely to impact the way employers in your jurisdiction approach termination of employment?
 If so, please describe what impact you foresee from such changes and how employers can prepare for them?

-GLL was recently updated according to Law 5053/2023.
-Among other provisions, related to issues such as working time limits, vocational training, employees' information on working terms and conditions, Law 5053/2023 reduces probation time of an employee from twelve (12) months to six (6) months.
-More specifically, according to article 4 of Law 5053/2023, any employer may conclude for a probation period up to six (6) months.
+The Law 5053/2023 introduced the latest developments regarding labor law requirements in Greece.
+Among other provisions, related to issues such as working time limits, vocational training, employees' information on working terms and conditions, Law 5053/2023 reduces the probation time of an employee from twelve (12) months to six (6) months.
+More specifically, according to article 4 of Law 5053/2023, the parties may decide upon a probation period of up to six (6) months.
 After this period, the employer decides whether the probation period was successful or not.
 In the latter case, the probation agreement is automatically resolved.
-Notwithstanding the above, the limit of twelve (12) months of service in order to receive a severance payment, remains in force.
+Notwithstanding the above, the limit of twelve (12) months of service in order to be entitled to be paid a severance payment, remains in force.